mike-ferguson/PROSPECTION/README.md

 5) predicted_graphs.png (Will appear after running) - where the graphs of the predicted stocks are saved to.
 You can see the training results, testing resutls, and actual results in these graphs

 main.py has two modes so far (more may be added in the future) that interact via the python prompter:

+1) Run Mode (r): USed when you just want to see what stocks are mostl likley going to have a higher closing price.
-1) Run Mode (r): Asks the user for an input of how_many and randomly picks that many stocks out of the SP500 list to predict.
+   Asks the user for an input of how_many and randomly picks that many stocks out of the S&P 500 list to predict.
    Prints and saves a DataFrame with all the predicted info and other info to relevant files, mentioned above.
-2) Individial Stock Mode (i): Outputs the same info and runs the same methods as run mode, but asks the user for which stocks they want to specifically look at.
+2) Individial Stock Mode (i): Used when you want to assess specific stocks' likely closing performace, Outputs the same info and runs the same methods as run mode, but asks the user for which stocks they want to specifically look at.
 Takes in as many stocks as wanted, in this form: TWTR,SNAP,TSLA

-Intended Use: markets Open at 9:30 AM and close 4:00pm, Monday-Friday.
-So, this is desined to be ran AFTER the markets have closed and yahoo's data
+Intended Use: Markets open at 9:30am and close 4:00pm, Monday-Friday.
+So, this is designed to be ran AFTER the markets have closed and Yahoo's data
               is updated.
-There are still after hour transactions, like for robinhood, that can take place up to 6:00pm and open at 9:00am.
+Some Brokers use after-hour trading, like Robinhood, so "extended" hours are 9:00am-6:00pm.
               So, I have found the best time to run this is around 8/9pm, to predict the next days 4:00pm closing price for each stock wanted.

 Other Info:

-1) Normalized RMSE(NMRSE) is used to evaulte mode performance/ confidence in the stock prediction.
-I have found that anything less then 0.1 is usally pretty accurate the next day, with above 0.1 being more unstable and less reliable, uslaly for stocks that have resecenlty had their IPO.
+1) Normalized RMSE (NMRSE) is used to evaluate model performance/confidence in the stock prediction.
+I have found that anything less then 0.1 is usually pretty accurate the next day, with above 0.1 being more unstable and less reliable, usually for stocks that have recently had their IPO.
 2) On my 2018 MacBook Pro, each predict takes about 30 seconds, so factor this in when running large lists of stocks.
-I am currenlty working on optimizing and hope to get it way down.
+I am currenlty working on optimizing and hope to get the time way down.

+How To Use: I created this program to be very easy to get started and use in a black-box way, without needing to know too much ML, again using most of the source above, so credit to them for the actual model and most of the code.
+Here is how to use:
+1) Clone repo locally
+2) Run main.py in a terminal or in an IDE, follow the prompts.
+When done, make sure to enter q to quit and kill the program.
+3) run veiw_results.py in a terminal/IDE to look at the results.
+That's it!
+It's that easy :)